Lightweight WordPress Analytics: I Measured Them All

 You do not have to take my word for any of this.
 The measurements are reproducible.
 Here is how to weigh your own analytics setup in under five minutes.

-These four checks tell you what each tool is actually costing you.
+These four checks tell you what each tool is costing you.
 No vendor claims, no marketing copy, just your own numbers.

 Common questions